 - Layer the tortillas, cheese and onions on plates.

-- Top with fried egg up if desired
+- Top with sunny-side up fried egg up if desired

 My husband I like to stack ours about 4 – 5 tortilla’s high, but the kids each only eat about 2.
 But lately Lego Boy and Computer boy have been asking for seconds, so next time they’ll each get 3!
 Is it funny that giving my kids an extra enchilada is like a milestone for me?